-Tight imaging of organic specimens and the manipulation of their color and space transform minute matter into archival pigment prints.
+Tight imaging of specimens and the manipulation of their color and space transform minute matter into digital art and archival pigment print.
 My work explores a relationship between science and art.

-When I observe objects in our natural world—sinuous scales of snakeskin, withered pods of plants, hairy articulations of arachnids—I notice a parallel between the structure of these specimens and the elements of art and design.
+When I observe objects in our world—sinuous scales of snakeskin, withered pods of plants, hairy articulations of arachnids—I notice a parallel between the structure of these specimens and the elements and principles of art and design.

 Using scanning electron and dissecting microscopes, I enlarge specimens.
-Digitally enhancing these intricate structures with vibrant hues reveals a world of fascinating form.
-My photography merges actuality and abstraction, allowing unique anatomical attributes to surface.
+By digitally enhancing the subject’s space with expressionistic hues, a world of fascinating form is revealed.
+My work merges actuality and abstraction, allowing unique anatomical attributes to surface.
 Scale and color are no longer the intrinsic property of the natural world but a reflection of artistic subjectivity.

-By blending science and art, I wish to share the alluring structures of natural form.
-My artwork expresses a mutualism between science and art and displays the inherent beauty of nature in a new way.
+By blending science and art, I wish to share the alluring structures of form.
+My artwork expresses a mutualism between science and art and displays the inherent beauty of the laws of nature in a new way.